CarlosBalladares/mrswatsonbuild/README.md

 ## Why is it necessary
 While the original project has binaries, they don't work as expected in a container.
-And it is best to build binaries for your plattform.

 Consider leaving a star if this is useful or opening an issue if something is wrong or can be improved.